Peripli/specification/api.md

 See [Provisioning a Service Instance](#provisioning-a-Service-instance) and [Patching Labels](#patching-labels).

-:warning: TODO

-**Note:** Patching parameters works the same way as patching labels.
+**Note:** Patching parameters works as described in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#updating-a-service-instance) in section "*Updating a Service Instance*".

 ### Deleting a Service Instance